Columbia, MO Wrongful Death Attorney

 - Punitive damages

 The goal of a wrongful death claim is to help the victim's family recover compensation for their losses, as well as ensure that the at-fault party is held responsible for their actions.
+In doing so, these claims serve a broader societal role by promoting safety and accountability.

 To succeed in a wrongful death claim in Missouri, you typically need to prove several key elements:

 - Duty of Care: You must establish that the defendant owed a duty of care to the deceased person.
 This duty of care can vary depending on the circumstances.
 For example, a doctor owes a duty of care to their patients, while a driver owes a duty of care to others on the road.
+Understanding the specific duty owed in your situation can make a significant difference in how you proceed with your claim.

 - Causation: You need to establish a direct link between the defendant's breach of duty and the death of the person.
 This means proving that the defendant's actions were the proximate cause of the death.
 In other words, the death would not have occurred but for the defendant's negligence or wrongful act.
+This element is crucial and requires careful analysis of both the facts and the chain of events involved.

 - Death: Obviously, you must prove that a death occurred.
 This can be established through medical records, death certificates, and other evidence.
+Proper documentation is vital to ensure that the claim is supported by credible and undisputed evidence.

 Who Can File a Wrongful Death Claim in Missouri?